 Improving the way women and teenage girls feel about their periods in order to better understand the ways they perceive their bodies.
-Educating women about their health and environment.
+Educating women about their health and the environment.
 Designing products that bring them comfort and peace of mind, and never, ever do harm.

 Reaching Women in Need With Period.org

 I’m a woman, mother, and wife who also happens to run an international business.
-I feel grateful and privileged to be able to help other women--mothers and daughters--in need.
+I feel grateful and privileged to be able to help other women - mothers and daughters - in need.

 Life is not always easy, and anyone can find themselves in a situation when they need the support of others.
 That’s why we’ve partnered with PERIOD.ORG, the world’s largest youth-run nonprofit that gives women access to the period products they need to feel confident and clean every menstruation cycle, no matter their income.
-With their help, we’ll be able to reach out to women and teens in need.
+With their help, we are be able to reach out to women and teens in need.

 For every 9 pads, liners or cups sold, Genial Day donates 1 package to a menstruator in need.